DaveShuckerow/compiled-reflection/README.md

-# Deep equality
+# Compiled reflection

-Exploring Dart's static analysis tools to put together a transformer to auto- generate equals and hashCode methods for classes.
+Exploring Dart's static analysis tools to reflect a class without mirrors.

 Nothing to see here for now.